zsmartsystems/com.zsmartsystems.zigbee/README.md

 * Run the findBugs goal and check that you have not introduced any bugs into your code.
 FindBugs reports are generated with the ```mvn site``` goal, and reports are located in the ```target/site/findbugs.html``` file.
 * Please consider raising issues before working on an enhancement to provide some coordination with other contributors.
 * Keep PRs short - try and keep a single PR per enhancement.
 This makes tracking and reviewing easier.
 * Contributions must be supported with tests.
+Ideally, you should aim to acheive full coverage of the code changes.
+Code coverage reports are located in the ```com.zsmartsystems.zigbee.test/target/site/jacoco-aggregate``` folder and opening the ```index.html``` file.
 * Code must be formatted using the Eclipse code formatter provided in the project.
 * Contributions must be your own and you must agree with the license.
 * You must sign the PR and commits and must agree to the [Contributor License Agreement](https://cla-assistant.io/zsmartsystems/com.zsmartsystems.zigbee).